top of page

 Do you accept insurance?

 Unfortunately, licensed massage therapists and bodyworkers can not file for insurance in South Carolina unless they are supervised by a medical professional such as an Physical Therapist or Chiropractor.
-However, clients have successfully paid for sessions with their FSA/HSA account cards and we are able to provide any documents necessary for you to seek reimbursement from your insurance provider because they may cover this service for you.
+However, clients have successfully paid for sessions with their FSA/HSA account cards and I am able to provide any documents necessary for you to seek reimbursement from your insurance provider because they may cover this service for you.

 Do you offer online sessions?